-To cap the evening, Gretzky scores again at 3:24 of the third period to give the Kings a 5-4 victory.
+To cap the evening, Gretzky scores again at 3:24 of overtime to give the Kings a 5-4 victory.

-1955: Two Richard brothers are too much for the New York Rangers.
-Maurice Richard scores two goals and younger brother Henri Richard, a rookie, gets the winning goal in a 4-1 victory at the Montreal Forum.
+1955: The Richard brothers are too much for the visiting New York Rangers.
+Maurice Richard scores two goals and younger brother Henri Richard, a rookie, scores the game-winner in the Montreal Canadiens' 4-1 victory at the Forum.

 1972: Stan Mikita of the Chicago Blackhawks becomes the sixth NHL player with 1,000 points.
-He has an assist on Cliff Koroll's goal in a 3-1 loss to the St. Louis Blues at Chicago Stadium.
+He has an assist on a goal by Cliff Koroll in a 3-1 loss to the St. Louis Blues at Chicago Stadium.

-1983: The Blackhawks and Toronto Maple Leafs combine to score five goals in a span of 1:24, setting an NHL record for the fastest five goals by two teams.
-The Blackhawks score three of the five goals during the record-setting outburst, which runs from 16:49 to 18:13 of the second period, but the Maple Leafs win the game 10-8 at Maple Leaf Gardens.
+1983: The Blackhawks and Maple Leafs combine to score five goals in a span of 1:24, setting an NHL record for the fastest five goals by two teams.
+The Blackhawks score three of the five goals during the record-setting outburst, which runs from 16:49 to 18:13 of the second period, but Toronto wins the game 10-8 at Maple Leaf Gardens.

-1988: Mario Lemieux has two goals and six assists for an eight-point game in the Pittsburgh Penguins' 9-2 defeat of the St. Louis Blues at Civic Arena in Pittsburgh.
-Lemieux's linemate, Rob Brown, has his first NHL hat trick.
+1988: Mario Lemieux scores two goals and has six assists for an eight-point game in the Pittsburgh Penguins' 9-2 victory against the St. Louis Blues at Civic Arena in Pittsburgh.
+Lemieux's linemate, Rob Brown, gets his first NHL hat trick.

-2009: Nicklas Lidstrom becomes the first European-born NHL defenseman with 1,000 points when he has two assists in the Detroit Red Wings' 5-2 victory against the Los Angeles Kings at Joe Louis Arena in Detroit.
+2009: Nicklas Lidstrom becomes the first NHL defenseman born in Europe to reach 1,000 points.
+The native of Sweden reaches the milestone with two assists in the Detroit Red Wings' 5-2 victory against the Kings at Joe Louis Arena.